Bolesław III Wrymouth: Organisation of state

-The ducal court was in contact with the subjects via the castellanies, who were managed by the Naczelnik or Town Chief (Latin: princeps terrae).
-He had sovereignty over the castellanies or gords (Latin: comes), while the castellans (grod rulers) should exercise the local civil authority, getting benefits from the public, organizing the defense and probably exercising the courts.
-Under the direct obligation of the ruler are the bailiff, the źupan (gastald), the minters, the celnik (tax collector) and collectors.
-All important functions in the principality are held by the nobility.
+The ducal court was in contact with the subjects via the castellanies, which were managed by the Naczelnik or Town Chief (Latin: princeps terrae).
+He had sovereignty over the castellanies or gords (Latin: comes), while the castellans (grod rulers) exercised the local civil authority, getting benefits from the public, organizing the defense and probably administering the courts.
+Under the direct control of the ruler were the bailiff, the źupan (gastald), the minters, the celnik (tax collector) and collectors.
+All important functions in the principality were held by the nobility.
 The castellan belonged to the group of nobles, officials and ministerialis.
-Some had served directly to the ruler, others held the offices, while the role of others are of food shortages.
-The Margraves (who are in charge of the border areas) were directly subordinate to the Polish ruler and had greater power than the provincial chiefs.
+Some served the rule directly, others held office, while the roles of others were limited to addressing food shortages.
+The Margraves (who were in charge of the border areas) were directly subordinate to the Polish ruler and had greater power than the provincial chiefs.

-At the end of the 11th century, waned this princely organization.
-Was replaced with the Western European model of troops consisting of chivalry.
-The Latin term milites, which had been used to determine the soldiers came to be called the category of knights and warriors who could afford to keep a horse.
-Polish armed forces in Bolesław's times are composed of three types of forces: the princely army (Oddziału nadwornego), the lord's army (Drużyny możnowładców) and the militia (Pospolite ruszenie), composed of branches of small feudal lords and peasants (according to other views the militia adjutant troops were powerful and also composed by clergy and laity).
+By the end of the 11th century, this princely organization was replaced by the Western European chivalric model.
+The Latin term milites, which had been used to refer to the soldiers, came to refer instead to the knights and warriors who could afford to keep a horse.
+Polish armed forces in Bolesław's times were composed of three types of forces: the princely army (Oddziału nadwornego), the lord's army (Drużyny możnowładców) and the militia (Pospolite ruszenie), composed of branches of small feudal lords and peasants.
+According to other views, the militia adjutant troops were powerful and also composed of clergy and laity.

-The princely army consisting of his nobles—at the end of the 11th century, the so-called "New People" (pl: Nowi Ludzie): tribal chiefs, local leaders and opolne rulers who aspired to participate in government, sent their sons to the duke's court, where he was accompanied the ruler.
-Bolesław's personal guard was probably chosen by himself, using an invocation which was written in the Chronicles of Gallus Anonymous:
+The princely army consisting of his nobles – at the end of the 11th century, the so-called "New People" (pl: Nowi Ludzie): tribal chiefs, local leaders and opolne rulers who aspired to participate in government – sent their sons to the duke's court, where he accompanied the ruler.
+Bolesław's personal guard was probably chosen by himself, using an invocation which was written in the Chronicles of Gallus Anonymus:

-A young people, with great manners and high birth, by at my side constantly in battle, with me accustomed to hardships!
+A young people, with great manners and high birth, by my side constantly in battle, with me accustomed to hardships!